IsaacScript/isaacscript/docs/javascript-tutorial.md

 ### Importing Global Variables

 Sometimes, your mod might need to use a global variable exported by someone else's mod.
-For example, maybe you need to use the `InfinityTrueCoopInterface` global variable from the True Co-op Mod.
+For example, you might need to use the `InfinityTrueCoopInterface` global variable from the True Co-op Mod.

 <br />